OpenBazaar/official_docs/content/guides/concepts/startup.md

 - resolverConfig
 - walletsConfig

-Several configuration settings also are extracted from the config file:
+Several configuration settings are also extracted from the config file:

 - dropboxToken
 - republishInterval

 ### Check SSL Configuration
-- If the SSL files are specified then set up SSL authentication
+- If the SSL files are specified then set up SSL authentication.

 ### Get IPFS Config
 Retrieve the configuration file from the user's data folder.
 This gives you an IPFS struct of the configuration file that includes things relevant to IPFS alone and ignoring the OpenBazaar extension.